syncfusion/ej2-react-docs/src/charts/range-navigator/customization.md

 ## Allow snapping

-The “allowSnapping” property toggles the placement of the slider exactly to the left or on the nearest interval.
+The [`allowSnapping`](https://ej2.syncfusion.com/react/documentation/api/range-navigator/#allowsnapping) property toggles the placement of the slider exactly to the left or on the nearest interval.

 {% tab template="rangenavigator/getting-started", sourceFiles="app/**/*.tsx", compileJsx=true %}